Can you really make money simply for walking or running around outside and getting healthier?

 The cryptocurrencies themselves don’t actually have any physical value by themselves.

-When you take the fact that business like Amazon use them now, and huge banks and wall street is getting in on it as well paying thousands of dollars for just 1 Bitcoin you have to understand that cryptocurrencies are very real.
+When you take the fact that businesses like Amazon use them now, and huge banks and wall street is getting in on it as well paying thousands of dollars for just 1 Bitcoin you have to understand that cryptocurrencies are very real.

 Right now if you were to cash in just 1 Bitcoin you can sell it and cash out is USD for thousands of dollars!